 My favorite way to use my planner is with time blocking.
 Some people like to be consistent with colors, for example, I often use a blue highlighter to represent my work hours and yellow to represent family-related items.
 But I know some people like to change colors weekly because it makes them pay more attention to their plans.

 It’s helpful to block out the things I know I’m already doing: I have set work hours and times for preparing meals and eating together.

 Having time blocks for certain things helps me see at a glance what I have going for the day.

 I’m excited to announce that this planner is now available on my website!

-So far, I like the spiral-bound planner more because I lay it on my desk so I can see at a glance what I have going on during the week.
+I like a spiral-bound planner because I lay it on my desk so I can see at a glance what I have going on during the week.